TensorWorks/go-build-helpers/README.md

 - [network](./pkg/network): provides functionality for interacting with remote servers and downloading files.

+- [process](./pkg/process): provides functionality for creating and interacting with child processes.

 - [system](./pkg/system): provides functionality and constants related to the underlying operating system.

 - [tools](./pkg/tools):